DarDur-Chickenbone/ChickenCam2020-Android/README.md

-# ChickenCam-2020 - ANDROID ONLY
+# ChickenCam-2020 - Android Version

 ## What is this app?
 By default when uploading a gallery photo to Snapchat either to a friend or story, it will either send via chat or add a annoying watermark to your story.
 Chickencam eliminates this, by using Snapchat's developer kit you could completely bypass this.